Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-container-information.markdown

 *Description:*

-Lists all containers on current host.
+This command lists all the containers on the current host.

 *Input Example:*